Death by Stereo: Early career (1999–2002)

 In the winter of 1999, during a tour with Straight Faced and Ignite, Brett Gurewitz from Epitaph Records approached the band about releasing an album, ultimately signing them in 2000.
 Between a tour with Bane and Adamantium, they finished their second album, Day of the Death, which was released in January 2001.

 Death by Stereo spent almost all of 2001, touring North America, with bands such as Sick of It All, Boysetsfire, The Hope Conspiracy, AFI, Rise Against, Nicotine and The Planet Smashers.
 At this time, Tim decided to leave the band and was replaced by Todd Hennig from 'Heckle' and 'Seven Years War'.

-By 2002, Death by Stereo had become fairly popular, as evidenced by a spot on the Warped Tour for that year.
-During the tour however, there was some conflict between the band, and some of the behind the scenes crew.
-It was rumoured that one Death by Stereo's crew had assaulted someone, which forced the band to drop off the tour for a few dates, even though they denied the accusation.
-They returned to their tour nevertheless.
-Their 2003 album Into the Valley of Death contains a track called "I Wouldn't Piss in Your Ear if Your Brain Was on Fire", which Dan Palmer has said was written about their warped experience.
+In 2002, Death by Stereo performed on the Warped Tour.
+During the tour, it was rumored that one of Death by Stereo's crew had assaulted someone.
+Though the band denied the incident, they were removed from the tour for a period of time.
+Their 2003 album Into the Valley of Death contains a track called "I Wouldn't Piss in Your Ear if Your Brain Was on Fire", which guitarist Dan Palmer said was written about their Warped Tour experience.